auth0/docs/articles/tokens/id-token.md

 ## Control the contents of an ID token

-In order to retrieve an `id_token` the `responseType` should be set to `id_token`, both for client-side and server-side authentication flows.
+In order to retrieve an `id_token` the `responseType` should include the `id_token`, both for client-side and server-side authentication flows.

 The attributes included in the issued `id_token` are controlled by the use of a [parameter called `scope`](/scopes).
 - If `scope` is set to `openid`, then the `id_token` will contain only the `iss`, `sub`, `aud`, `exp` and `iat` claims.